So you’ve decided to give it a go. … And backup your iPhone to your MacBook.

 Click on the ‘Trust’ button.

 You’ll also need to open up your iPhone.
-Use your iPhone touch id to open it up.
+Use your iPhone touch or face id to open it up.
 Or tap in your passcode.

-At the top you’ll see your iPhone and a round up of how many GB’s it has.
-And how much is available along with how charged it is.
+At the top you’ll see your iPhone and a round up of your phone’s vital statics.
 There’s an arrow on the picture above that shows you where.

 An arrow in the picture shows where.

-And if you want to backup your health and activity data to your Mac than you’ll have to encrypt your local backup.
+If you want to back up your health and activity data to your Mac than you’ll have to click on ‘Encrypt Local backup’ for an encrypted backup.

-Your MacBook won’t backup your sensitive info unless you do.
+Your MacBook won’t backup your sensitive IOS info unless you click that option.

 You’ll need to put in a password.

-And then to kick off the backup of your iPhone to your MacBook you click on the ‘Sync’ button.
+To kick off the backup of your iPhone to your MacBook you click on the ‘Backup Now’ button.

 You’ll see the progress of your iPhone backup along the bottom of your finder window.
-As your Mac goes through the steps of backing up.
+While your Mac goes through the steps of backing up.